 The UE shall derive re-selection priorities for slice-based cell re-selection according to the following rules:

-- Frequencies that support at least one prioritized NSAG received from NAS have higher re-selection priority than frequencies that support none of the NSAG(s) received from NAS.
+- Frequencies that support at least one prioritized NSAG to be considered for cell reselection have higher re-selection priority than frequencies that support none of the NSAG(s) to be considered for cell reselection.

-- Frequencies that support at least one NSAG provided by NAS are prioritised in the order of the NAS-provided priority for the NSAG with highest priority supported on the frequency.
+- Frequencies that support at least one NSAG to be considered for cell reselection are prioritised in the order of the priority for the NSAG with highest priority supported on the frequency.

-- Among the frequencies (one or multiple) that support the highest prioritised NSAG(s) with the same NAS-provided priorities, the frequencies are prioritized in the order of their highest nsag-CellReselectionPriority given for these NSAG(s).
+- Among the frequencies (one or multiple) that support the highest prioritised NSAG(s) to be considered for cell reselection with the same NSAG priorities, the frequencies are prioritized in the order of their highest nsag-CellReselectionPriority given for these NSAG(s).

-- Frequencies that support a NSAG provided by NAS and that indicate nsag-CellReselectionPriority for the NSAG have higher re-selection priority than frequencies that support this prioritized NSAG without indicating nsag-CellReselectionPriority for the NSAG.
+- Frequencies that support a NSAG to be considered for cell reselection and that indicate nsag-CellReselectionPriority for the NSAG have higher re-selection priority than frequencies that support this prioritized NSAG without indicating nsag-CellReselectionPriority for the NSAG.

-- Frequencies that support none of the NSAG(s) provided by NAS are prioritized in the order of their cellReselectionPriority;
+- Frequencies that support none of the NSAG(s) to be considered for cell reselection are prioritized in the order of their cellReselectionPriority;

 Annex B: Draft reply LS to R2-2206909/C1-224295